Wildfires & Smoke

 Do Not Rely on Dust Masks for Protection

 Paper "comfort" or "dust" masks commonly found at hardware stores are designed to trap large particles, such as sawdust.
 These masks will not protect your lungs from smoke.
 An “N95” mask, properly worn, will offer some protection.
-For more information about effective masks, see the Respirator Fact Sheet provided by CDC’s National Institute for Occupational Safety and Health.
+For more information about effective masks, see the Respirator Fact Sheet [external link] provided by CDC’s National Institute for Occupational Safety and Health.